daniloc/airtable-api-proxy/README.md

 ## database-connection.js

 This is the meat of the project.
 It uses the Airtable node.js client to connect to a base and writes the results out as a JSON response.

-`tableRoutes` maps between API paths and the names of tables in your Airtable base.

 Base ID and Airtable API key are in 🗝.env.